Share this with a buddy!

 Cooking onion and green onion.

-Heat a large nonstick pan on medium heat with a tablespoon of neutral oil.
-Add the chopped yellow onion and cook for 5 minutes, stirring occasionally.
+Cook the onion over medium heat for about 5 minutes, until lightly browned.
 Add the green onion and cook for another 2 minutes.

 Cooking the spinach.

 Add the chopped spinach, salt, and pepper, and cook for 2 minutes.
-Spinach cooks very quickly, you’ll know when it’s ready when it shrinks significantly in size and becomes a darker colour.
+The spinach will shrink significantly in size and become a darker green.
 You just want a gentle wilt on the spinach.

 Adding the herbs and spices to the spinach mixture.